Trusted by 100,000+ organizations globally

 RFID access door lock technology is perhaps the most commonly found operational configuration used in a modern key fob door lock system.
 RFID stands for Radio Frequency Identification and describes a process in which data stored within an associated door access fob is transmitted wirelessly using radio waves.

-For building security, access key fobs with lower read ranges are generally preferred to reduce the likelihood of accidental activations.
+The best key fob systems for business and building security use lower read ranges in order to reduce the likelihood of accidental activations.
 RFID key fob systems for entry doors are popular as individual devices can be programmed with unique location permissions and time restrictions, as well as integrated alongside keypad access system PIN pads and additional credentials to develop multi-factor authentication requirements to gain access.

-An NFC door key fob system works in a similar fashion to RFID configurations in that individual fobs communicate with stationary readers using programmed radio waves.
+An NFC door key fob system works similarly to RFID configurations in that individual fobs communicate with stationary readers using programmed radio waves.
 NFC stands for Near Field Communication, named as such to indicate that each fob must be close to a reader to transmit data.

-NFC devices are able to transmit larger and more complicated sets of credential data much faster than RFID fobs, though as a trade-off read ranges will generally be much shorter.
-This typically translates to a more secure entry fob system provided that proximity will not be an issue.
-For this reason, NFC key fob access is not always recommended for parking gates or logistics depots, where users may be unable to get close to readers.
+NFC devices can transmit larger and more complicated sets of credential data much faster than RFID fobs, though, as a trade-off, read ranges will be much shorter.
+This typically translates to a more secure entry fob system, provided that proximity will not be an issue.
+For this reason, NFC key fob access is not always recommended for parking gates or logistics depots, where users may not get close to readers.

 As NFC and some high-frequency RFID systems use similar frequency bands to transmit data, configurations can be developed that utilize both technologies, allowing for versatile installations in which high-security areas may be secured behind NFC readers while common areas use RFID key fobs.

 The development and implementation of a building security system is often a large investment for any business or property owner.
-The system needs to not only provide effective and reliable security benefits, but also fall within a predetermined budget.
+The system needs to not only provide effective and reliable security benefits but fall within a predetermined budget.

 Major cost and installation considerations will often account for the size of the installation, the number of hardware units required, the most appropriate credential types and the presence of existing physical security infrastructure.
 While in many cases key fob access control systems represent one of the more cost-effective available configurations, actual costs will depend heavily on several factors.